-Under the direction of Esa-Pekka Salonen, the Los Angeles Philharmonic records regularly for Sony Classical.
-The most recent release is Wynton Marsalis' All Rise, with Salonen leading the Los Angeles Philharmonic, Lincoln Center Jazz Orchestra, and singers.
-Other recent recordings include the 1999 Grammy-nominated release of CD by Mexican composer Silvestre Revueltas, which received the Diapason d'or, a 1999 release of Piano Concertos Nos.
+Music Director Esa-Pekka Salonen and the Philharmonic recently recorded Bartok's Suite from Miraculous Mandarin, Mussorgsky's Night on Bald Mountain (original version), and one of their signature works, Stravinsky's Rite of Spring for the Deutsche Grammophon label, for future release.
+Prior to this, the Philharmonic recorded exclusively for Sony Classical, for which the most recent release is Wynton Marsalis' All Rise, with Salonen leading the Los Angeles Philharmonic, Lincoln Center Jazz Orchestra, and singers.
+Other recordings include the 1999 Grammy-nominated release of CD by Mexican composer Silvestre Revueltas, which received the Diapason d'or, a 1999 release of Piano Concertos Nos.
 1 and 2 with pianist Yefim Bronfman and Thomas Stevens (trumpet) and 2000 releases of Mahler's Das Lied von der Erde with Plácido Domingo and Bo Skovhus, a collection of Bach transcriptions, and the 2002 disc of Esa-Pekka Salonen's compositions, including the critically hailed LA Variations.

-Also release recently on the Nonesuch label is John Adams' Naive and Sentimental Music, a Los Angeles Philharmonic co-commission, which received its highly acclaimed world premiere at the Dorothy Chandler Pavilion in February 1999.
+Released on the Nonesuch label is John Adams' Naive and Sentimental Music, a Los Angeles Philharmonic co-commission, which received its highly acclaimed world premiere at the Dorothy Chandler Pavilion in February 1999.